guidesign-ux/GUI-Survey/main-survey/README.md

-This repository contains the survey instrument used in the study.
+This folder contains the instrument and response data for the main quantitative survey used in the study.
 The survey was conducted between 11.12.2025 and 11.01.2026 and is now closed.
+A total of 70 responses were collected, consisting of 49 users and 21 designers.
 One response was excluded due to non-informative and repetitive answers.
-The remaining responses were cleaned and separated into user and designer datasets.
+The remaining responses were cleaned and separated into user and designer datasets for analysis.